alaanouud/RMS/README.md

 user can be member the group one or more groups creates report with crud operations [viewing, editing and deleting]

- usres and admin can Search using different criteria.
+ Users and admin can Search using different criteria.
  a.
 By report title.
  b.
 By tag.
  c.
 By group.
  d.description
  e.
 By Author

 Roles Report:

 When the user creates report that includes report name and report includes audio, image, or both the user chooses which group to add a report to